SteliosGiannatos/nvim/README.md

-# Dot Files

-Use the Branches to select which thing you want to download
+# This is the nerd font i prefer using